 However you define a great leader, its easy to see how these characteristics – empathy, confidence, creativity, responsibility – can stem from a Montessori education and how valuable that groundwork can be, no matter your child’s paths and pursuits in their childhood and adulthood.
 It is funny to think that, if the Montessori method builds great leaders, it does not do so deliberately.
 In her pursuit of a better method of education, Dr. Maria Montessori first and foremost sought to cultivate an individualized, developmentally appropriate learning process so that, ultimately, students learn how to be life-long learners and love learning.
 Her aim wasn’t to create the next set of great leaders.
 Really, she was determined to educate the whole child, and it is a happy coincidence that those children make for great leaders in their community.

-Little Wonders Montessori One’s goal is to develop confident, competent, self-disciplined and driven individuals, who can work cooperatively for the benefit of society.
+Valor Montessori Prep’s goal is to develop confident, competent, self-disciplined and driven individuals, who can work cooperatively for the benefit of society.
 Schedule a tour of our Montessori preschool to learn more!